To keep up to date with our global roll-out and developments, please complete your details below to sign up to our newsletter:

 In addition to becoming a shareholder in Mura, LG Chem has purchased a process licence from KBR, Mura’s exclusive global licensing partner.
 This licence will be a key driver in the continued international roll-out of Mura’s innovative recycling process, HydroPRS™ (Hydrothermal Plastic Recycling Technology), and LG Chem plans to construct a hydrothermal upgrading facility to initially recycle up to 25,000 tonnes of plastic waste annually.

 Once the facility, which will be the first in South Korea to use supercritical water, is operational, LG Chem plans to review the potential for constructing additional sites.
-This will continue to drive Mura’s global impact following the recent announcement of its first US-based HydroPRS™ site near Seattle.
-Construction is already underway on Mura’s UK-based plant located in Teesside, which will be operational in 2022.
+Construction is already underway on Mura’s UK-based plant located in Teesside, which will be operational in 2024.

 The partnership is also a significant milestone in Mura’s global expansion, particularly in the key market of Asia, which represents 48% of global plastic production.
 It is the second agreement signed as part of Mura’s partnership with KBR, and follows the announcement of a licence with Mitsubishi Chemical Corporation in June 2021, as well as strategic partnerships with Dow and Chevron Phillips Chemical Corporation.
 These partnerships give Mura the global reach needed to scale up HydroPRS™ and achieve its goal of developing one million tonnes of recycling capacity by 2025.